 "He's a smart guy, and if you look at his film in Clemson, he played on the edge, he played inside, he played over the center sometimes," Guenther said.
 "So, he was a versatile guy, which is why we liked him, so he can handle those things.
 He's very smart and he studies good, and he's been prepared to do most of those things for us."

 It's a rookie class that's been as impactful as any in the NFL—maybe more so.
-And that's without even mentioning injured safety Johnathan Abram, who was the team's third first-rounder in 2019 but played in only one game before heading to injured reserve with a torn labrum and rotator cuff.
+And that's without mentioning injured safety Johnathan Abram, the team's third first-rounder in 2019, who played in only one game before heading to injured reserve with a torn labrum and rotator cuff.

-It hasn't just been the young kids who have stepped up for Oakland, either.
+It hasn't just been the young kids who have performed well for Oakland, either.
 Free-agent acquisitions have also played big roles.

-Wide receiver Tyrell Williams leads the team in touchdown receptions this season.
+Wide receiver Tyrell Williams leads the team in touchdown receptions this season with five.
 Right tackle Trent Brown has helped anchor an offensive line that ranks in the top five in both run blocking and pass protection, per Football Outsiders.

 That offensive line has helped key a rebound year for quarterback Derek Carr.
-He admittedly hasn't looked great these past two weeks, and his statistical production isn't awe-inspiring.
-But the 28-year-old has completed over 70 percent of his passes, has more than twice as many touchdowns as interceptions and has a passer rating over 100.
+He admittedly hasn't looked great these past two weeks, but the 28-year-old has completed over 70 percent of his passes, has more than twice as many touchdowns as interceptions and has a passer rating over 100.

-Those weaknesses have been exposed the past two weeks, and they aren't insignificant.
+Those weaknesses have been exposed the past two weeks.
 Oakland's leading wide receiver in Week 13 was Zay Jones, who had all of two catches for 14 yards.
-The Chiefs were 7-of-11 on third downs Sunday.
+The Chiefs were 7-of-11 on third downs.
 Last week at MetLife Stadium, Renfrow's three catches for 31 yards paced the wideouts, and the Jets threw for 313 yards.

-However, Oakland is in excellent shape to address those areas in the 2020 offseason.
+However, Oakland is in excellent shape to address those areas in the offseason.
 As part of the trade that sent Khalil Mack to the Chicago Bears, the Raiders have another first-round pick next April.
-They picked up an extra Day 2 pick in the Conley deal.
-And if the 2019 class is any indication, Mayock and Gruden are pretty good at identifying young talent.
+They also picked up an extra Day 2 pick in the Conley deal, and if the 2019 class is any indication, Mayock and Gruden are pretty good at identifying young talent.

-It's still technically possible for the Raiders to make a late run and get into the AFC playoffs as a Wild Card.
-But based on the last two weeks, that's not going to happen.
-That just doesn't change the fact that Oakland is already better than most expected in 2019—and is in position to be that much better in 2020.
+It's still possible for the Raiders to make a late run and get into the playoffs as a wild card, but based on the last two weeks, that's not going to happen.
+That doesn't change the fact that Oakland is already better than most expected in 2019 and is in position to be that much better in 2020.

 That could set up one heck of an interesting first season in Las Vegas.

-The Raiders aren't ready to challenge the Chiefs in the AFC West just yet.
-But it's not all that hard to imagine the 2020 Las Vegas Raiders doing one better and challenging to rep the conference in Tampa in February 2021.
+The Raiders aren't ready to compete with the Chiefs in 2019, but it's not impossible to imagine the 2020 Las Vegas Raiders doing one better and challenging to rep the conference in Tampa in February 2021.